 Carroll subscribes to a demand-driven philosophy to support the labor market.
 The core partners participate on the board as well as labor representatives, CBOs, and businesses.
-Mid-Maryland's board is representative of the Area's industry composition.
+Carroll County's board is representative of the Area's industry composition.
 The Board meets regularly and is committed to continuing to focus on key areas such as business needs, workforce system effectiveness, youth and customer services to remain a high performing board.
 Board members are active in a variety of service organizations and boards which allows for increased knowledge and a broad reach in the community.
 We evaluate the skills required in our region through conversation with business and reviewing LMI.

-At the WDB meeting, the Mid-Maryland board reviews the quarterly performance reports, provides feedback and understands the impact of performance.
+The CCWDA board reviews the quarterly performance reports, provides feedback and understands the impact of performance.
 We concur with the Governor's goal that the workforce system must serve the person rather than focus on performance measures only.
 In keeping with the Governor's philosophy, we discuss customer satisfaction surveys for businesses and job seekers and respond with solutions to areas needing improvement.
 Carroll continues to utilize the strategic goals identified in the State's Benchmarks of Success as our foundation for customer services.
 We believe that collaborating with our customers and meeting their needs has resulted in positive performance.

-WDB members participate in the development of policies.
-The WDB have active participants and that work to expand and increase the levels of partnerships.
+CCWDA board members participate in the development of policies.
+The board has active participants that work to expand and increase the levels of partnerships.
 The Board naturally communicates and develops partnerships between business, labor, education and workforce entities.

-The WDB provides oversight and guidance for the workforce system.
+The CCWD Board provides oversight and guidance for the workforce system.
 The board authorizes the Workforce Development Area Manager or designee to handle day-to-day operations and make operational decisions and adjustments as necessary.

 (E) A description, including a copy of, the Local Area's Individual Training Account policy.
-The description should include information such as selection process, dollar limits, duration, etc. and must be in accordance with the State's WIOA Title I training and the Eligible Training Provider List policy.
+The description should include information such as selection process, dollar limits, duration, etc. and must be in accordance with the State's WIOA Title I training and the Eligible Training Provider List policy. https://labor.maryland.gov/employment/mpi/mpi11-21.pdf